Swedish krona

 The krona (/sv/; plural: kronor; sign: kr; code: SEK) is the currency of Sweden.
 Both the ISO code "SEK" and currency sign "kr" are in common use for the krona; the former precedes or follows the value, the latter usually follows it but, especially in the past, it sometimes preceded the value.
 In English, the currency is sometimes referred to as the Swedish crown, as krona means "crown" in Swedish.
-As the ninth-most traded currency in the world by value, the Swedish krona is one of the world's G10 currencies, and is the fourth-most traded from Europe after the euro, British pound and Swiss franc.
+As the ninth-most traded currency in the world by value, the Swedish krona is one of the world's G10 currencies, and is the fourth-most traded from Europe after the euro, British sterling and Swiss franc.
 Banknotes are issued by the Sveriges Riksbank.

 One krona is subdivided into 100 öre (singular; plural öre or ören, where the former is always used after a cardinal number, hence "50 öre", but otherwise the latter is often preferred in contemporary speech).
 Coins as small as 1 öre were formerly in use, but the last coin smaller than 1 krona was discontinued in 2010.
 Goods can still be priced in öre, but all sums are rounded to the nearest krona when paying with cash.
 The word öre is ultimately derived from the Latin word for gold (aurum).